msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 ### template sections

-Sections of the application template that contain some elements.
+Sections of the application template that contain some [elements/questions](Elements-Questions.md).
 Each section can be associated with a **template permission** if this section requires a certain type of reviewer to check for responses from an Applicant.

 ### template elements

 Elements in the application template always are part of a section, therefor it stores the `section_id` instead of the `template_id`.

-The `code` is associated with the **element type plugin**, where the definitions of each element will be coming from.
+The `code` is unique for each element in the same **template**.
+This code will be auto-generated, but we would allow the Admin user to change if needed.

-The order each element is displayed is defined by the `next_element_code` (combined with the `section_id` of the current template version).
+The `next_element_code` links to the unique code of the next element to display in the application.
+So we order elements as a linked list.

+The `title` that will be display in this question/information element to the user.
+Default is `'Undefined'`.

+The `category` is either `'Question'` or `'Information'`.
+The 'Questions' are elements that will require responses from the Applicant and 'Information' elements are only structural or for visualisation.

 The `visibility_condition` checks for a condition that will be evaluated and run using the [**Query syntax**](Query-Syntax.md).
 Examples of visibility conditions: